JeremyParker/letshang/README.md

 # LETSHANG

-* **Local development**
+## Local development

 For local development tunnel internet traffic to your local box by running `ngrok http 3000` This will tell you what public address is being tunneled to your local machine.
 For example, `https://77f55955.ngrok.io`.
 That public address will be the <server_address> in configurations below.

-Get the .letshangrc file, which defines the following:
+Get the .envrc file, which defines the following:
 - SLACK_CLIENT_ID
 - SLACK_CLIENT_SECRET
 - SLACK_VERIFICATION_TOKEN
 - SLACK_OAUTH_ACCESS_TOKEN
 - SLACK_BOT_USER_TOKEN

-I'm using direnv to execute that file, and set all those environment variables in my local shell.
+Make sure `direnv` is installed.
+It will execute that file when you switch to that directory.
+This is how all those environment variables get set in your local shell.
 Make sure `docker` and `docker-compose` are installed.
 Run `docker-compose build`
 Run `docker-compose up`
+The environment variables listed in the `docker-compose.yml` file are copied from your local shell to the docker environment.

 To debug
 - put a `require'pry'; binding.pry` statement in the code